wdawson/okta.github.io/_source/_posts/2018-06-14-php-crud-app-symfony-vue.md

 }
 ```

-Here’s our simplified and not entirely clean API controller (in `src/Controllers/MovieController.php` in the server code repository):
+Here's our simplified and not entirely clean API controller (in `src/Controllers/MovieController.php` in the server code repository):

 ```php
 <?php